fissilejonathan/forloop/src/content/link/20240114_What-color-is-your-function.md

 ---
 type: 'link'
-title: 'What color is your function'
+title: 'What color is your function?'
 tldr: ''
 pubDate: 'Jan 14 2024'
 tags: ['food for thought']